INMEGEN/ARPA/README.md

 ## TEST DATA

-A sample EDS file and a sample report are provided in the sample_eds directory
+A sample EDS file are provided in the sample_eds directory

 ## AUTHORS